Buying a Practice

 What to Know

-The first step, is to complete your Buyer Profile and NDA.
-If you previously completed those forms then you already have an account to log-in.
-Please use the log-in link in the upper right corner of the website to access additional information on our current listings.
-Your username is the email address you signed up with.
-If you forgot the password that you created at sign up then you can also reset it via the reset password link on the log-in screen.
+To get started, complete the Buyer Profile & NDA.
+If you’ve already submitted these forms, you should have an active account.
+Simply click the “Log In” link in the upper right corner of our website to access additional information on current listings.
+Your username is the email address you provided during sign-up.
+If you’ve forgotten your password, you can easily reset it using the “Forgot Password” link on the login screen.

-If you’re interested in a practice based on the Practice Profile, then please reach out to us.
-We can provide additional information on the firm and let you know if there are any specific requirements or requests from the Seller.
-At this time, we may request a little more information on your experience and future plans for the firm too.
+If a practice catches your interest after reviewing the Practice Profile, please contact us directly.
+We can share additional details and let you know about any specific requirements or preferences from the Seller.
+At that stage, we may also ask for a bit more information about your background and your plans for the firm to ensure a strong potential fit.

 Before Intro Meeting FAQ